dafny-lang/dafny/docs/DafnyRef/Types.md

 ````

 A _trait_ is an abstract superclass, similar to an "interface" or
-"mixin".[^fn-traits] A trait can be _extended_ only by another trait or
+"mixin".
+A trait can be _extended_ only by another trait or
 by a class (and in the latter case we say that the class _implements_
 the trait).
-More specifically, algebraic datatypes cannot extend traits.
+More specifically, algebraic datatypes cannot extend traits.[^fn-traits]

 [^fn-traits]: Traits are new to Dafny and are likely to evolve for a while.